aigulsharipova/Female-superheroes/README.md

 # Female Superhero 🦸🏻‍♀️

-A simple web app that displays female Marvel superhero.
+A simple web app that displays female superhero.
 ___

 ## ⚙️ Technologies Used: